 A high-intensity workout might make you feel like you’re getting ripped without lifting a dumbbell.
 But high-intensity workouts are hard and often painful, based on some recent studies.

 Many people think that high-intensity workouts are painful and hard on the body.
 However, high-intensity workouts have been proven to improve your metabolism, improve cardiovascular health, and increase your client base.
 Plus, high-intensity workouts are fun because you are constantly challenging yourself.
 In fact, many people love them so much they hire a trainer to help them reach their goals.

 It’s no secret that high-intensity workouts are great for burning fat and building muscle mass.
 But are you aware of how hard and painful they can be?
 While exercise is always recommended, high-intensity workouts, such as sprinting, jumping rope, and interval training, are intense enough that they may cause some pain and discomfort in some people.
-However, high-intensity workouts are worth it if you want to get lean fast.

 Hard workouts can be gruelling, and they hurt.
 But research shows that pain is our body’s way of telling us to back off.
 Before you reach for the next supplement or exercise aid, try adding the following tips to your fitness routine.

 Exercise is supposed to be good for you.
 It’s supposed to increase your strength, improve your cardiovascular health and make you healthier.
 But exercise is more than just good exercise.
 You also need to push yourself hard, and some of these workouts are going to be hard and painful.
 In fact, some workouts are both hard and painful.

 The effects of exercise on the human body are well-known: increased endurance, better cardiovascular health, stronger muscles, and more.
 Many people don’t know that exercise can also have a positive impact on mental health.